sourcebots/docs/reference.md

 ---
 ### robot.Marker
-Class that represents a marker
+Class that represents a marker.
 - **Methods**
   - `is_token_marker()`: if the marker is a token marker.
   - `is_wall_marker()`: if the marker is a wall marker.